-IrDA (Infrared Data Association) is a point-to-point communication link between two infrared ports.
+Infrared communication is a point-to-point communication link between two infrared ports.
+This link is based on a standard provided by IrDA (Infrared Data Association).
 The infrared beam has to be directed towards the target infrared port and as long as the two infrared ports are within sight and range, the devices can exchange data.
-For optimal performance, place the phone within 30 centimetres and at an angle of 30 degrees to the infrared port on the PC/PDA, or other phone.
+For optimal performance, place the phone within 20 centimetres and at an angle of up to 30 degrees to the infrared port on the PC/PDA, or other phone.
 An advantage of the necessary proximity of devices is reduced risk of transmitting data to other nearby devices.

 An infrared link is a serial connection, which means that data bits are sent one after another in a long stream.
 The IrDA-SIR Data Link Standard is a protocol that makes transmission of data faultless.
-The standard provides a high level of noise immunity, which means that the connection is not affected by fluorescent light, sunlight and electromagnetic fields - making it suitable for the modern office environment.
+The standard provides a high level of noise immunity, which means that (under normal conditions) the connection is not affected by fluorescent light, sunlight and electromagnetic fields- making it suitable for the modern office environment.

 Object Exchange via infrared (IrObex) supports transferring objects between compatible phones.
-These objects are not only limited to ring signals, but even pictures, bookmarks and other files in the file system.
+These objects are not only limited to ringtones, but even pictures, bookmarks and other files in the file system.
 Key benefits of using the phone with its built-in infrared transceiver: